 Activities in the computer room

-Laboratory practices are mandatory, will be carried out in groups of 3-4 students and will take place in the laboratories of the Department of Food Technology.
+Laboratory practices are mandatory, will be carried out in groups of 3-4 students.

-It is MANDATORY that students carry in the course of teaching practices:
+It is MANDATORY that students bring to the practices:

 It can be purchased at the ÚDELS Store of the UdL